Thermodynamically consistent machine learning model for excess Gibbs energy

-The current version of HANNA is already a widely applicable and accurate $g^\mathrm{E}$-model that outperforms current state-of-the-art benchmark models.
-To further extend the scope of HANNA, future developments will address the following issues:
+The current version of HANNA is already a widely applicable and accurate $g^\mathrm{E}$ model that outperforms current state-of-the-art benchmark models.
+To further extend the scope of HANNA, we plan to address the following aspects:

-\paragraph{Database and methods.} In this work, we have used data from measurements of vapor-liquid equilibria (VLE), activity coefficients at infinite dilution (ACI), and liquid-liquid equilibria (LLE) for training HANNA.
-In future work, data on solid-liquid equilibria (SLE), from which activity coefficients can be derived, could also be included.
-These data would extend the temperature range of the training data at its lower end.
-Furthermore, data on excess enthalpies $h^\mathrm{E}$ and excess heat capacities $c_p^\mathrm{E}$ could be used for the training.
-These properties can be obtained from the $g^\mathrm{E}$-model by derivations with respect to temperature and are easily accessible within the HANNA framework by automatic differentiation.
-So far, only binary data have been used for training HANNA, and the $g^\mathrm{E}$ for multi-component mixtures is found by a geometric projection of the $g^\mathrm{E}$ of all constituent binary subsystems.
-In future work, new projection strategies could be developed for this purpose.
-Furthermore, it could be considered to include ternary data in the fitting process.
-This has a bad reputation for parameterizing physical $g^\mathrm{E}$-models, but it could be worthwhile to test the option for hybrid models like HANNA.
+\RB{So far, we have used data from measurements of VLE, ACI, LLE and HE for training HANNA.
+In future work, data on solid-liquid equilibria (SLE) could also be included.
+These data would extend the training data's temperature range at its lower end~\cite{Gmehling2002}.} Moreover, only binary data have been used for training HANNA, and the $g^\mathrm{E}$ for multi-component mixtures is found by a geometric projection of the $g^\mathrm{E}$ of all constituent binary subsystems.
+In future work, new projection strategies could be developed for this purpose and it could be considered to include ternary data in the fitting process.
+This has a bad reputation for parameterizing physics-based $g^\mathrm{E}$ models, but it could be worth testing the option for hybrid models like HANNA.
 Even the introduction of ternary parameters could be considered.

-\paragraph{Molecular embeddings.} HANNA currently uses the pre-trained transformer model ChemBERTa-2~\cite{Ahmad2022} to obtain the molecular embeddings from SMILES strings.
-ChemBERTa-2 was trained on a wide range of basic chemical data~\cite{Ahmad2022} and could be fine-tuned for the present application; however, this would largely increase the computational effort of the training without guaranteeing better results.
-Furthermore, as described above, we have observed minor deficiencies that are likely associated with issues of ChemBERTa-2 and may be resolved by a workaround within ChemBERTa-2, without the need for a complete revision.
-Another option would be to provide different molecular embeddings, e.g., based on the SELFormer~\cite{Yueksel2023} that uses SELFIES~\cite{Krenn2020} instead of SMILES or even use learnable embeddings from a graph neural network ~\cite{Duvenaud2015}.
+HANNA currently uses the pre-trained transformer model ChemBERTa-2~\cite{Ahmad2022} to obtain the molecular embeddings from SMILES strings.
+ChemBERTa-2 was trained on a wide range of basic chemical data~\cite{Ahmad2022} and could be fine-tuned for the present application; however, this would significantly increase the computational cost of training without guaranteeing better results.
+As described above, we have observed minor deficiencies that are likely associated with issues of ChemBERTa-2 and may be resolved by a workaround within ChemBERTa-2, without the need for a complete revision. \RB{Specifically, one of the unused tokens in ChemBERTa-2 could be assigned to the water molecule, such that water and, e.g., hydroxyl groups no longer share the same token.} Another option would be to provide different molecular embeddings, e.g., based on the SELFormer~\cite{Yueksel2023} that uses SELFIES~\cite{Krenn2020} instead of SMILES or even use learnable embeddings from a graph neural network~\cite{Duvenaud2015}.